 - The main public spaces towards the bottom of the ship are on the decks covered by the lifeboats.

 - If the life boats look like they are up towards the top of the ship instead of being along the mid to bottom half of the ship it is an old ship likely not built before the early 90’s.

-- Most ships where this is a factor have been retired from service or sold to smaller subsidiary or country specific lines (think of the now defunct Thomas Cook in the UK for instance)
+- Most ships where this is a factor have been retired from service or sold to smaller subsidiary or country specific lines.

 - The reason for this change is as ships got bigger the top deck got higher and higher, meaning it would take longer to lower the lifeboat to the water.
 The lower the lifeboat the faster it can get to water and the safer it is.